Things to see and do - Córdoba

 This district, which is quite typical of the town, bears the name of the hill on which it is situated and is a preferred viewpoint over the Alhambra.
 There the first Arab fortress in Granada was built.
 Today only the walls remain.
 Narrow streets interspersed with small pretty squares climb the hill lined with wealthy villas the carmens.
 Make this visit on foot to grasp all the charm of this Arab origin district.

-A masterpiece of Isabeline Gothic both for the unity of style as well as the richness of its ornamentation, which is by Enrique Egas.
-Inside, don't miss the spectacular grill of Bartholomew of Jaén which closes in the transept and in which is the mausoleum of the Catholic Monarchs and that of their daughter Juana the Mad and of her husband.
-The museum has valuable historical objects and an extraordinary collection of works by Spanish, Flemish and Italian masters.
+A masterpiece of Isabeline Gothic both for the unity of style as well as the richness of its ornamentation, the chapel is by Enrique Egas.
+Inside, of particular interest is the spectacular Bartolome of Jaénrailingwhich closes off the transept in which can be found the mausoleumsof the Catholic Monarchs and their daughter Juana the Mad and her husband.
+Note also the magnificent Plateresque retable of the high altar.
+The museumhas objects of exceptional historical worth and an extraordinary collectionof works by Spanish, Flemish and Italian masters.